avikmitra2/SHAPoscope/README.md

 hidden_layer_1_shap_values.csv, hidden_layer_3_shap_values.csv, etc., are for SHAP value signifying contributions of features to the neurons of the corresponding layers.
 Note that there is dropout layer after each hidden layer, so - L1 --> 1, L2 --> 3, L3 --> 5, Output layer --> 7.

 Post-training CSV files containing data starts with "post_training_".

+feature_frequency_layer1.csv, feature_frequency_layer3.csv, etc., contains the frequency of occurrence of features among all the neurons of a layer, that have maximum SHAPley values within a neuron.
+Maximum SHAPley value is identified among each neuron of a layer, and then the feature occurrence is observed among all the neurons of the layer.
+Then the frequency table is created for each epoch of a layer.